fncbook/fnc/appendix/glossary.md

 : Allowing perturbations of the data to have much larger effects on the results than can be explained by the problem's condition number. \
 (@section-intro-stability)

-upper Hessenberg
+upper Hessenberg matrix
-: Describing a matrix that has nonzeros only in the upper triangle and first subdiagonal. \
+: Matrix that has nonzeros only in the upper triangle and first subdiagonal. \
 (@section-krylov-subspace)

 Vandermonde matrix